Wolox/tech-guides/frontend/react/style-guide.md

     ```
   - **Component Hierarchy**:
     - Component files should be inside folders that match the component's name.
-    - Use index.js as the filename of a container component.
-Use `Container` as the suffix of the component's name.
+    - Use index.tsx as the component filename.
-    - Use layout.js as the filename of a layout component.
-Only do this if your component is becoming too big, it should be an exception, not a rule.

     ```jsx
-    // MyComponent/index.js
+    // MyComponent/index.tsx
-    import MyComponent from './layout'

-    function MyComponentContainer() {
+    function MyComponent() {
       // Do smart stuff

       return <MyComponent />
-    }

-    // MyComponent/layout.js
-    function MyComponent() {
-      return (
-        // Some JSX
-      )
     }
     ```